Incentive Stock Options

 Sources

-Use the scenario modeler to see how Incentive Stock Options mechanics play out with your specific grant, or join the waitlist for deeper, personalized equity intelligence.
+Use the scenario modeler to see how Incentive Stock Options mechanics play out with your specific grant.
+The full app goes deeper: per-grant modeling, fund signals, and competing lender terms matched to your situation.